fhopeman/justlazy/README.md

 # justlazy.js [![Build Status](https://travis-ci.org/fhopeman/justlazy.svg?branch=master)](https://travis-ci.org/fhopeman/justlazy)
-Lightweight javascript plugin to lazy load (responsive) images.
+Lightweight javascript plugin (micro library) to lazy load responsive images.
 Most of the existing javascript plugins using jQuery or supporting just the img-tag.
 This plugin is supposed to be an alternative.

 [>> View demo](http://fhopeman.github.io/justlazy/)